Learn About Diabetes

 In type 2 diabetes

 , the body does not use insulin properly.
 There are risk factors that make it more likely that someone would get type 2 diabetes.
 Some racial and ethnic minorities are at higher risk.
-Find out your risk by taking this 60-second test.
+Find out your risk by taking this 60-second quiz.

 can develop when a woman is pregnant.
 Having this type of diabetes is a risk factor for getting type 2 diabetes.
 After delivering the baby, women can take a Diabetes Prevention Class